Enterprise SaaS

 2. Assess UI Patterns

-With a working list of UI elements, I facilitated sessions with clients, system architects, and developers to assess each one on two dimensions: how necessary it was for users and how difficult it would be to implement.
+I facilitated sessions with clients, project managers, and developers to evaluate UI elements based on user need and implementation difficulty.
 Plotting these on a grid gave us a clear MVP of UI elements and a prioritized backlog to build from.

 CRM UI elements: necessity vs implementation effort matrix